Research Showcase of IBED

 How hot summer days have us singing the algae blues

 When the weather is hot and there is little wind, what better way to cool down than to go swimming in one of the many Dutch lakes.
 Unfortunately, humans aren't the only oneswho like our open waters under these circumstances.
-Biologist Jolanda Verspagen of the IBED research group of Aquatic Microbiology investigates how we can prevent blooms of blue-green algae from ruining a nice summer day at the lakes.
+Biologist Jolanda Verspagen of the IBED research department Freshwater and Marine Ecology investigates how we can prevent blooms of blue-green algae from ruining a nice summer day at the lakes.